xedoc64/WSB-Editor/README.md

 ### I receive an error, when I clicked on the wsb file.
 What should I do?
 Make shure that you installed the Windows Sandbox in the features.
 Try to start the sandbox without the wsb file.
-If thats not possibile the best way is to go to https://answers.microsoft.com and ask there.
+If the sandbox won't start without the wsb file the best way is to go to https://answers.microsoft.com and ask there.
 If you can normaly use the sandbox and it doesn't start with the wsb file open a issue and attach the error message and wsb file and I will look into it.

-### I use an Insider version of Windows and found, that the editor doesn't support all options avaiable
+### I use an Insider version of Windows and found, that the editor doesn't support all options available
 If an option from the Insider version is finding a way into the enduser version I will implement that.

 ### I found an cool option which isn't in the editor.